Surrey British Columbia, Canada Travel Guide

 Expand your cultural horizons with excursions to historical sites and charming rural villages outside Surrey.

-Understand BC's fur trade and colonial history.
-Hands-on displays and costumed interpreters enrich the visit.
+Understand BC's fur trade and from the colonial era history.
+Engaging exhibits and costumed interpreters enrich the visit.

 An award-winning industrial past site near Squamish.
 Take an underground mine train tour and learn about BC's mining history.